 To change divisions after you have registered, please email the organizing committee at email@example.com.
 Division changes are subject to the following conditions:

 If your rating rises above the limit for the division in which you registered, you will automatically be moved to the lowest division for which you qualify.

 If you paid your tournament fees by credit card, any credit owing to you will be issued to your card; otherwise, we will mail a check to your membership address as shown in your member profile.
 No refunds will be issued after the refund deadlines described below.

-If you register in one of the OWL divisions (1–4) and decide you need to cancel your registration, we will refund your entry fee (and commuter fee, if applicable), if you so request by August 1, 2012.
+If you decide you need to cancel your registration, we will refund your entry fee (and commuter fee, if applicable), if you so request by July 10, 2013.

-By registering for the NSC, you agree to abide by the NASPA Tournament Rules and Code of Conduct.
+By registering for the NSC, you agree to abide by the NASPA Tournament Rules and Code of Conduct, and agree to comply with the 2013 National SCRABBLE Championship Terms and Conditions.
 In particular, some games at this tournament, probably the highest Division 1 board without a Gibsonized player, will be annotated live.
 If you refuse to play a designated game with annotation, you will forfeit it, and may at the director’s discretion be assigned a spread penalty of −200 points.

 Please read our Player Bulletin, and check it again for last-minute updates before you travel to the event.

 Participants in the 2013 National Scrabble Championship are responsible for bringing all equipment necessary to play in the tournament.
 If neither player in a game has equipment available for their game, a double forfeit may be imposed.

 The Championship Committee reserves the right to modify the above to account for unforeseen special circumstances.